 Apply For A Credit Card

-You may be able to qualify for your own credit card through a secured or student account.
+You may be able to qualify for your own credit card in the form of a:

-- Secured credit card: With a secured credit card, you will need to put a refundable security deposit down when applying.
-You charge purchases on this card up to the amount that you put down as the security deposit.
+- Secured credit card: With a secured credit card, you’ll need to put a refundable security deposit down when applying.
+You’ll charge purchases on this card up to the amount you put down as the security deposit.

-- Student credit card: Student credit cards are designed to help students who are new to the world of credit begin laying the foundation for a successful financial future.
-By establishing credit early on, you can help your future self qualify for better rates and terms for a mortgage, a car loan or loans for other larger purchases.
+- Student credit card: Student credit cards are designed to help students new to the world of credit begin laying the foundation for a successful financial future.
+By establishing credit early on, you can help your future self qualify for better rates and terms on a mortgage, a car loan or loans for other larger purchases.

 Continue To Monitor Your Score

-Over time, even after you’ve built strong credit, you’ll want to continue monitoring your credit score closely.
-You can request your free credit report through the major credit bureaus or with a credit monitoring service.
-With this report you’ll be able to see if your efforts to build credit are working, along with any errors and areas of your credit score you can focus on improving.
-After you begin building credit, it will take around 6 months for your score to be generated.
+Even after you’ve built strong credit, you’ll want to continue monitoring your credit score closely over time.
+You can request your free credit report through the major credit bureaus or a credit monitoring service.
+With this report, you’ll be able to see if your efforts to build credit are working and identify any errors as well as areas of your credit score you can focus on improving.
+After you begin building credit, it will take around 6 months to generate a credit score.